Nihal-197/Content_Based_Recommender/README.md

 - The model built uses:

-- [x] the info of genres,
+- [x] The info of genres,
-- [x] crew members and few keywords and
+- [x] Crew members and few keywords and
-- [x] finally vectorized using the meta soup on CountVectorizer cause TF-IDFVectorizer would have assigned low weightage to directors and actors(selecting top 3)
+- [x] Finally vectorized using the meta soup on CountVectorizer cause TF-IDFVectorizer would have assigned low weightage to directors and actors(selecting top 3)